Wallis Simpson: Later life

 In 1946, when Wallis was staying at Ednam Lodge, the home of the Earl of Dudley, some of her jewels were stolen.
 The stolen pieces were only a small portion of the Windsor jewels, which were either bought privately, inherited by the Duke, or given to him when he was Prince of Wales.
 There were rumors that the theft had been masterminded by the royal family as an attempt to regain jewels taken from the Royal Collection by Edward, or by the Windsors themselves as part of an insurance fraud (they made a large deposit of loose stones at Cartier the following year).
 However, in 1960, career criminal Richard Dunphie confessed to the crime.

 In 1952, the Windsors were offered the use of a house by the Paris municipal authorities.
 The couple lived at 4 route du Champ d'Entraînement in the Bois de Boulogne, near Neuilly-sur-Seine, for most of the remainder of their lives, essentially living a life of easy retirement.
 They traveled frequently between Europe and America aboard ocean liners.
 They bought a second house in a far suburb of Paris, Moulin de la Tuilerie or "The Mill" in Gif-sur-Yvette, where they soon became close friends with their neighbors, Oswald and Diana Mosley.
 Years later, Diana Mosley said that Wallis and Edward shared her and her husband's views that Hitler should have been given a free hand to destroy Communism.

-In 1965, the Duke and Duchess visited London as Edward required eye surgery for a detached retina; Edward's niece Queen Elizabeth II and sister-in-law Princess Marina, Duchess of Kent, visited them.
+In 1965, Wallis and Edward visited London as Edward required eye surgery for a detached retina; Edward's niece Queen Elizabeth II and sister-in-law Princess Marina, Duchess of Kent, visited them.
 Edward's sister, the Princess Royal, also visited them just 10 days before her death.
 Wallis and Edward attended her memorial service in Westminster Abbey.
 Later, in 1967, they joined the royal family in London for the unveiling of a plaque by Elizabeth II to commemorate the centenary of Queen Mary's birth.
 The couple spoke to Kenneth Harris for an extensive BBC television interview in 1970.
 Both Queen Elizabeth II and her son Charles, Prince of Wales, visited the Windsors in Paris in Edward's later years, the Queen's visit being shortly before Edward's death.
 For much of their later lives, Wallis and Edward were served by their valet and footman Sydney Johnson.